thufschmitt/tix-papers/typing/lists.md

   | ?
 ```

-Those types are an encoding of Nix lists types which are the types of the form
+These types are an encoding of Nix lists types which are the types of the form
 `[ ρ ]`.

 #### Compilation

-It is quite naturally possible to go from list types in the Nix sense to list
+It is possible to go from a list type `τ` in the Nix sense to a list type
-types in the Nix-light sense.
-The compilation rules ar available in
+`(|τ|)` in the Nix-light sense.
+The compilation rules are available in
 \Cref{typage::listes::compilation}.

 This compilation is the transposition of the compilation of regular expressions